 - 2 cups milk I use whole milk

 - 1 cup sugar

 - 1 teaspoon vanilla

 - 2 egg whites room temperature

-- Combine the milk, margarine, cake flour, sugar and vanilla in a medium saucepan and cook ingredients together over low heat until thickened; cool completely.
+- Make the filling by combining the milk, margarine, cake flour, sugar and vanilla in a medium saucepan and cook ingredients together over low heat until thickened; cool completely.

 - Beat egg whites and cream of tartar on highest speed until stiff peaks form.